CodeFoodPixels/lukeb.co.uk/src/posts/no-comment-adding-webmentions-to-my-site.md

 - [Amber Wilson's post "Grow the IndieWeb with Webmentions](https://amberwilson.co.uk/blog/grow-the-indieweb-with-webmentions/)
 - [Max Böck's post "Using Webmentions in Eleventy"](https://mxb.dev/blog/using-webmentions-on-static-sites/)
 - [IndieWeb examples on IndieWeb.org](https://indieweb.org/Webmention-developer#IndieWeb_Examples)

+### Update 2022-06-28

+I've now published a reworked and refined version of this [as a plugin!](https://www.npmjs.com/package/eleventy-plugin-webmentions) You can read more about it in [No Comment 2: The Webmentioning](/blog/2022/06/28/no-comment-2-the-webmentioning/).